tiaradwiputri/regressionmodels/quiz.md

 Based on the correlation information you have acquired, try to answer the following question

-**Question 1 : Which variable has little to no correlation with crime rate variable?**
+1. Which variable has little to no correlation with crime rate variable?

   - [ ] crime_rate
   - [ ] police_exp59